asenyeroao-ct/cvm-LatencyScope/README.md

-# Eventuri-MAKCU-LatencyScope
+# CVM-LatencyScope

-Eventuri-MAKCU LatencyScope measures end-to-end 2PC capture latency across OBS UDP, TCP, SRT, NDI and capture cards.
+CVM LatencyScope measures end-to-end 2PC capture latency across OBS UDP, TCP, SRT, NDI and capture cards.
 It watches incoming frames for a configurable color marker, then triggers MAKCU left-click so you can benchmark and compare real input-to-action delay.

 ## Overview